-Ms. Martin’s practice focuses on appellate litigation involving complex product liability, consumer class, mass tort and managed care litigation by not only handling appeals for the firm in these areas, but also by providing appellate support at the trial stage.
-In that role, she drafts and argues complex and case dispositive motions, handles jury instruction charge conferences and assists trial counsel in preserving and protecting the record in the event of an appeal.
+Ms. Martin’s practice focuses on appellate litigation involving complex product liability, consumer class, mass tort, and managed care litigation.
+She not only handles appeals in these areas of law, but also provides appellate support at the trial stage.
+In this role, she works as an integral part of the trial team by strategizing best practices, drafting and arguing complex and case dispositive motions, handling jury instruction charge conferences, and assisting trial counsel in preserving and protecting the record in the event of an appeal.

 - Adams v.
 Palm Beach County Sheriff’s Office: Cohen Milstein was lead counsel in an excessive force and wrongful death action against the Palm Beach County Sheriff’s Office and one of its detectives, who shot and killed the unarmed Seth Adams while he was on family property.
 Having provided legal support throughout the district court proceedings, Ms. Martin successfully handled the appellate proceedings in which the officer had appealed to the Eleventh Circuit Court of Appeals the district court’s denial of his motion for summary judgment based on qualified immunity.
-The case was settled in May 2017 for $2.5 million, the largest amount in the agency's history.
+The case was settled in May 2017 for $2.5 million, the largest settlement in the agency's history.

 - Mincey v.
 Takata: Cohen Milstein was lead counsel in a lawsuit brought on behalf of Patricia Mincey and her family, a Florida woman who sustained catastrophic injuries that rendered her a quadriplegic in 2014 when the driver’s side airbag in her Honda Civic deployed too aggressively during a collision due to a product defect.
 Patricia Mincey passed away in early 2016 due to complications from her quadriplegia.
 The suit charged that Takata, the manufacturer of the airbag system, knew of the airbag defect and hid the problem from consumers.
 When the defendants removed Ms. Mincey’s case to federal court in an attempt to have it bogged down in multi-district litigation, Ms. Martin successfully had the case remanded to Florida state court, where it is was resolved in July 2016.